surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 This function is applied initially before pivot or grouping or else applied later.

-## Calculate column with Pivot Option On /Off
+## Calculate column with Pivot Offset

             welcome to Biplus

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA0MTU2MTAzMF19
+eyJoaXN0b3J5IjpbLTU0OTkzOTgxXX0=
 -->